-Your data is absolutely safe when you use SWRM.
-The Hive network, where SWRM Labs stores your data, is a fully decentralized cloud storage and distribution network.
+Your data is absolutely safe when you use the Hive.
+The Hive is a fully decentralized cloud storage and distribution network.
 It has been operating since 2019, with many terabytes currently stored on it, and hundreds of terabytes have been shared since we launched.

-The data files uploaded on SWRM are split into pieces called shards, encrypted, and the pieces are then distributed all around the world to different hosts.
+The data files uploaded to the Hive are split into pieces called shards, encrypted, and the pieces are then distributed all around the world to different hosts.